Skip to content

 Channel Agent vs. Copilot Studio Agent IB Support

-Compensating Controls for Channel Agents:
+Compensating Controls for Channel Agents and external channels:

 Key Configuration Points

-• Retain wall-crossing documentation for 6+ years
+• Retain wall-crossing documentation 6+ years to meet SEC 17a-4(b) / FINRA 4511(b)

 Zone-Specific Requirements